 I am not claiming to know for certain, or to have proven beyond doubt, that Terry Virgo performed nothing more than a visual deception.
 I do, however, encourage you to carefully compare the two video clips below.

 If you watch the second video back carefully and pick a mark on the carpet behind the man’s left shoe you can actually see that it is the left shoe that is being pushed back rather than the man’s right leg being lengthened (as Virgo is praying out loud for).
+This is why, if you stop the video at 2:26 you will see the man’s left foot is left in a ridiculous angle compared with his right.
+This angle is not at all odd if the heel has been pushed in.
 This would strongly suggest that we have an example of the shoe on the normal leg being pushed in rather than the short leg being lengthened.
 The evidence certainly suggests to me that this was not a miracle healing but a visual trick.
 This would also explain why the gentleman in question appeared to be unaware of the difference in length between his feet (which appears more than a little odd) and also his apathy at having been ‘healed.’
 If you listen to their conversation we are being asked to believe that the man being healed was completely unaware of a one inch difference in the length of his legs!
-I find it hard to take that seriously.
+I find that hard to take seriously.
+When I was a child (thirty years ago) there was a boy in my class who had this problem and even then he wore a shoe with a thicker sole to solve the problem.
+Are we really to believe this poor chap has been wandering around with this problem in normal shoes his whole life?

 If it can be demonstrated that this was not a sleight of hand magic trick then I will remove this post and I will write a retraction and a full apology.
 Until I see evidence to the contrary I am afraid the evidence suggests this is not a genuine healing.
 Worse than that it appears to be a deliberate and premeditated attempt to fool people into thinking a healing took place when that was not the case.